vhartman/vhartman.github.io/_posts/2023-05-20-variable-timestep-mpc.md

 I am interested in how you should choose your timesteps, and what improvement you can expect _at a constant compute time_.
 There is little discussion of that in any of those papers above, only the mention that "there is a design tradeoff", and that "small steps in the beginning, and large steps later" are better.

+And while I completely belive that this strategy is the correct one, I would like to see some more experiments on it, get an intuition how much compute time can be saved, and check if this is really the best strategy.

 There were two more papers that I could find that go in a similar direction, albeit going a step further: they are automatically adjusting the timestep-size to get a dense representation of the system at points where it matters, and a finer one where it does not:

 - [A Variable-Sampling Time Model Predictive Control Algorithm for Improving Path-Tracking Performance of a Vehicle](https://www.mdpi.com/1424-8220/21/20/6845)